 Majors: Philosophy and Economics

-Favorite Ice Cream Flavor: Rum Raisin
+Favorite Ice Cream Flavor: Cookie Dough

-Best Adjective to Describe You: Passionate
+Best Adjective to Describe You: Decisive

-In 10 words or less, why should someone want to be a part of this department?
+In 10 words or less, why should a student want to be involved in this department?

 What are your career aspirations/next steps after K?

 Before pursuing graduate degrees I’d like to work in consulting for a few years, focusing my interests during this time.